Explore more Quarto functionality and practice implementing it.

 .
 This way, you’re basically

-indistinguishable from the surrounding text, but will show up-to-date
+surrounding text, but will show up-to-date results of your code.

-We may for example want to summarize the dimensions of our dataset.
+Once this is done, we may for example want to summarize the dimensions of our dataset.
 We can do this by typing

-There are `r nrow(cars)` observations in the cars dataset,
+There are `{r} nrow(cars)` observations in the cars dataset,

-and `r ncol(cars)` variables.
+and `{r} ncol(cars)` variables.

 See how that renders.